-• They have 12 or more units of "I" grades (incomplete course work) outstanding

-- The overall GPA falls below 3.00.
+- They have 12 or more units of "I" grades (incomplete coursework) outstanding - The overall GPA falls below 3.00.
 Students with a GPA of less than 3.00 will be placed on probation. - The quarterly GPA falls below 3.00 for two consecutive quarters - They fail to fulfill program requirements such as examinations or research in a timely and satisfactory manner, or - They have not completed their programs within one year after reaching normative time or - They fail to pass comprehensive or qualifying exams in two attempts or - They fail to make progress in research for two consecutive quarters

-5. Filing Fee Status
+1.6 Filing Fee Status

 Students nearing completion may petition to be on Filing Fee Status for one quarter.
-During this quarter they are restricted to 12 hours of faculty time per week.
-Filing Fee is to be used only for students with thesis or dissertation drafts that require minor adjustments prior to the final submission, or, if on the MS Plan II and all requirements have been met except for the comprehensive exam.
-Students are required to submit their petition AND the draft of their M.S. thesis, M.S. project or dissertation prior to the start of the quarter (Ph.D. petition, M.S petition).
-Graduate Students on Filing Fee status only pay one-half the registration fee, are not permitted to enroll in courses and may not be employed as a Teaching Assistant or Graduate Student Researcher.
-On filing fee status students only retain library privileges and will need to purchase health insurance separately through the Campus Health Center.
-For complete information, please refer to the Resources for Current Graduate Students.
-If a student uses filing fee during the year and wishes to graduate during summer, they must enroll in (and pay for) 2 units during the summer of graduation (ALL graduate students).
+During this quarter, they are restricted to 12 hours of faculty time per quarter.
+The Filing Fee is to be used only for students with thesis or dissertation drafts that require minor adjustments before the final submission or if on the MS Plan II, all requirements have been met except for the comprehensive exam.
+Students must submit their petition AND the draft of their M.S. thesis, M.S. project, or dissertation before the start of the quarter (Ph.D. petition, M.S. petition).
+Graduate Students on Filing Fee status only pay one-half the registration fee.
+They are not permitted to enroll in courses.
+They may not be employed as a Teaching Assistant or a Graduate Student Researcher.
+On filing fee status, students only retain library privileges and must purchase health insurance separately through the Campus Health Center.
+For complete information, please refer to Graduate Divisions Regulations and Procedures. \If a student uses filing fee during the year and wishes to graduate during the summer, they must enroll in (and pay for) 2 units during the summer of graduation (ALL graduate students).
 Filing Fee Status will not be approved for an international student that has already been enrolled in less than 12 units (see next section on Half-Time Status) in their final quarter.

-6. Half-Time Status
+1.7 Half-Time Status

-Half-time status (quarterly registration for 6 units or less) is approved on a case-by-case basis, and only for students who cannot attend full-time for reasons of occupation, extenuating family responsibilities, or health.
+Half-time status (quarterly registration for 6 units or less) is approved on a case-by-case basis and only for students who cannot attend full-time for reasons of occupation, extenuating family responsibilities, or health.
 Half-time students are not eligible for fellowships, GSR, or TA appointments.
-Students must complete and submit the Half-Time Status Request form to the department.
-For complete information and instructions, please refer to the Resources for Current Graduate Students.
+Students must complete and submit the Half-Time Status Request form via R'Grad.
+Please refer to the Resources for Current Graduate Students for complete information and instructions.
 The Department of Homeland Security requires international students with F and J immigration status to complete a full course of study every quarter (12 units).
 However, the United States immigration regulations DO allow international students to reduce their course load if a "student is completing his/her program of study and needs less than 12 units in the final quarter".
-The form must be submitted and approved prior to the quarterly enrollment deadlines.
-It cannot be submitted if a student has already been on filing fee status.
-Full-time fees will be charged for international students below 12 units during the quarter on this program and it may only be approved in the final quarter of study (without exception); graduation is expected for the following quarter.
+The form must be submitted and approved before the quarterly enrollment deadlines.
+It cannot be offered if a student has already been on filing fee status.
+Full-time fees will be charged for international students below 12 units during the quarter in this program.
+It may only be approved in the final quarter of study (without exception); graduation is expected for the following quarter.

-7. Leave of Absence
+1.8 Leave of Absence